-Jemmie performs in the summers as a member of the Breckenridge Music Festival Orchestra in Breckenridge, Colorado.
-In August 2019, he returned as Principal Trombone with the Breckenridge Music Festival and appeared as a soloist in Robert Starer’s Concerto a Tre at the Vail Dance Festival in collaboration with the Martha Graham Dance Ensemble.
-In the summer of 2018, Jemmie performed the Albinoni Concerto, Op.
-9, No. 2, as a soloist with the Breck Music Fest and has previously appeared as a soloist on numerous occasions there in repertoire by Albrechtsberger, Grondahl, Milhaud and others.
-Also, in the summer of 2018, he was honored that the EIU Crossbones Jazz Trombone Ensemble were selected as invited performers at the International Trombone Festival where he also performed with the Southeast Trombone Symposium Professor’s Choir and the Cramer Choir.
-At ITF 2018 he also performed the world premieres of Mark Rheaume’s Trombone Concerto and John Cheetham’s Variations on a Chorale Brahms Chorale.
+Jemmie performed in the summers as a member of the Breckenridge Music Festival Orchestra in Breckenridge, Colorado from 2000 to 2019.
+In 2019 he returned as Principal Trombone and appeared as a soloist in Robert Starer’s Concerto a Tre at the Vail Dance Festival in a collaboration between Breck Music and the Martha Graham Dance Ensemble.
+In 2018, Jemmie performed the Albinoni Concerto, Op.
+9, No. 2, as a soloist with the Breck Music Fest and at previous BMF festivals appeared as a soloist on numerous occasions there in repertoire by Albrechtsberger, Grondahl, Milhaud and others.
+At the 2018 International Trombone Festival he performed the world premieres of Mark Rheaume’s Trombone Concerto and John Cheetham’s Variations on a Chorale Brahms Chorale.

 In the Spring and Summer of 2018, Jemmie performed with the St. Louis Symphony Orchestra for 12 weeks as assistant principal/ 2nd trombone.
-Repertoire included the world premiere performances of the opera An American Soldier by Huang Ruo, Verdi’s La Traviata, and many other Masterworks and Pops programs.
+Repertoire included the world premiere performances of the opera An American Soldier by Huang Ruo, Verdi’s La Traviata, and many other Masterworks and Pops programs including Maestro David Robertson’s Farewell Gala Performances.
 Jemmie has also performed extensively with Lyric Opera of Chicago, Music of the Baroque, Chicago Chamber Musicians, Chicago Civic Orchestra, Opera Theater of St. Louis, National Repertory Orchestra, Quad Cities Symphony, Peoria Symphony, and many other ensembles, including as Principal Trombone of the Santo Domingo Festival Orchestra in the Dominican Republic (2011-2015).

 Jemmie is an Edwards tenor and bass trombone performing artist and clinician and performs on the T-396A “Alessi” tenor trombone with Rotax rotor and Harmonic Bridge and the B-454E bass trombone with independent Axial Flow valves.
 More information about the University of Florida School of Music, Trombone Studio, and degree programs is available at: https://arts.ufl.edu/academics/music/